jembi/openhim-core-js/docs/getting-started.md

 Installing the OpenHIM-core
 ---------------------------

-1. Install the latest stable [Node.js](http://nodejs.org/) 0.12.0 or greater.
+1. Install the latest stable [Node.js](http://nodejs.org/) v4 or greater.
+The latest [active LTS](https://github.com/nodejs/LTS) is recommended.
 2. Install and start [MongoDB](http://www.mongodb.org/) 2.6 or greater.
 3. Install the OpenHIM-core package globally: `npm install openhim-core -g`, this will also install an OpenHIM-core binary to your PATH.
 4. Start the server by executing `openhim-core` from anywhere.